 Human Resources Director

-Brian Hayes joined DRTx in January 2019 and brings more than 23 years of HR management experience in both for-profit companies and nonprofit organizations.
-He is a graduate of the University of Alabama at Birmingham (UAB) receiving a Bachelors of Arts in Communication/Public Relations, and holds professional certifications from the Human Resource Certification Institute (HRCI) as a Senior Professional in Human Resources (SPHR), as well as, the Society for Human Resource Management (SHRM) as a SHRM Senior Certified Professional (SHRM-SCP).
+Brian Hayes joined DRTx in January 2019 and brings more than 23 years of human resources management experience in both for-profit companies and nonprofit organizations.
+He earned a Bachelor of Arts in Communications/Public Relations from the University of Alabama at Birmingham and holds professional certifications from the Human Resource Certification Institute as a Senior Professional in Human Resources and the Society for Human Resource Management (SHRM) as a Senior Certified Professional.

-After spending most of his HR career working with manufacturing, oil & gas, petrochemical companies and other public organizations, Brian had the unique opportunity to lead a long-term supported care program in Galveston for residents who had a traumatic brain injury or spinal cord injury.
+After spending most of his HR career working with manufacturing, oil and gas, and petrochemical companies as well as other organizations, Brian had the unique opportunity to lead a premier long-term supported care program in Galveston for residents with traumatic brain and spinal cord injuries.

 Brian’s volunteer work is extensive, serving on the Board of Directors for the State of Texas’ official state conference, The HRSouthwest Conference, for five years, and as a volunteer for the conference for seven years.
 Before moving to Austin, he served as the Chapter President for Texas Bay Area SHRM for four years.
 Brian served as Chapter President for Austin SHRM in 2021, and is currently serving as a District Director for Texas SHRM (Texas State HR Council).

 Sean earned a Bachelor’s Degree at the University of New Orleans and a Juris Doctor at Louisiana State University Law Center.
 He started his career as an Assistant Public Defender in Baton Rouge at the 19th Judicial District Court and the City Court and went on to become an Assistant Attorney General for the State of Louisiana.
 He was also Managing Partner of his own law firm for nine years.